National Egg Day on June 3 finds eggs finally breaking out of their shell.

 Why We Love National Egg Day

 Although most people crack the egg shell over the frying pan and don’t think any further about it, uncracked eggshells are great for crafts.
 Of course, at Easter time, many people paint and decorate hard-boiled eggs.
 But you can use eggs in arts and crafts at other times too.
 Hollowed out eggs of all sizes — from ostriches to robins — are used in home crafts and decorations.
-Just make sure you hollow out the egg first, or you’re going to have a stinky, rotten mess down the road.
+Just make sure you hollow out the egg first.